chbeu/chbeu.github.io/content/post/20230505_sbg/index.md

 #projects: []
 ---

-Today, the Paris Lodron University Salzburg gave me a warm welcome by [announcing my start on its website's news section](https://www.plus.ac.at/news/erste-brueckenprofessur-im-projekt-exdigit-an-der-das-fakultaet/?pgrp=218&is_paged=1) (in German).
+Today, the University of Salzburg gave me a warm welcome by [announcing my start on its website's news section](https://www.plus.ac.at/news/erste-brueckenprofessur-im-projekt-exdigit-an-der-das-fakultaet/?pgrp=218&is_paged=1) (in German).
 Thank you!